-The Green Last Mile partnership will use zero-emissions three-wheelers to transport cargo in Medellín, Colombia.
+The Green Last Mile partnership is using zero-emissions three-wheelers to transport cargo in Medellín, Colombia.

 P4G has provided this partnership with $75,000 in catalytic grant funding.

 Transporting cargo in big cities can involve long transit times and produce a lot of pollution, especially as the growth of e-commerce has left companies in search of more efficient logistics for distributing goods.
 Electric cargo bikes and micro warehouses provide an innovative solution in areas with high delivery volumes.
-Green Last Mile will build a pilot network to test the optimization of the last mile distribution model with electric bicycles and develop a digital system to publicly register the available micro hubs.
+Green Last Mile developed an innovative platform for supply chain distribution to reduce environmental and energy costs from inventory to transportation.